Urology Care Foundation - What is Male Infertility?

 After Treatment

 Male infertility can often be fixed with an outpatient procedure.
 These are done under general anesthesia or IV sedation.
 While pain after surgery is usually mild, recovery and follow-up vary.
 After varicocele repair, your health care provider should do a physical exam.
-This is to see if the vein is completely gone.
+This is to see if the vein is fully gone.
 Often the veins stay enlarged, since they are not removed during surgery but only closed off to prevent abnormal blood flow.
-Semen should be tested about every 3 months for at least a year, or until pregnancy.
+Semen should be tested about every three months for at least a year, or until pregnancy.
 If your varicocele returns, or you stay infertile, ask your health care provider about ARTs.

 Frequently Asked Questions